5 from 4 votes

 • Gluten-Free: You can use gluten-free breadcrumbs or crushed gluten-free saltine crackers instead if you prefer a gluten-free option.
 You can also use crushed cornflakes or almond meal for a different texture.

-How to Make Stuffed Flounder
+How to Make Baked Stuffed Flounder with Crab & Shrimp

 Ingredients for the flounder stuffing in a bowl.

-Step #1: Combine the lump crab meat, shrimp, egg, breadcrumbs, parsley, green onions, half of the butter, olive oil, lemon juice, minced garlic, paprika, salt, and pepper in a medium bowl.
+1. Combine the lump crab meat, shrimp, egg, breadcrumbs, parsley, green onions, half of the butter, olive oil, lemon juice, minced garlic, paprika, salt, and pepper in a medium bowl.

 Shrimp and crab stuffing mixed in a bowl with a fork leaning to the side.

-Step #2: Mix well until all the ingredients are evenly combined.
+1. Mix well until all the ingredients are evenly combined.

 A piece of flounder on some parchment with the stuffing on top.

-Step #3: Lay the flounder fillets flat on a clean surface.
+1. Lay the flounder fillets flat on a clean surface.
 Use a spoon to evenly divide up the shrimp and crabmeat stuffing onto each fillet.
 Spread the mixture evenly over the surface of each fillet.

 A hand placing a toothpick in the middle so the filling and fish stay together.

-Step #4: Roll up the flounder fillets, starting from the wider end, and secure them with toothpicks to hold them together.
+1. Roll up the flounder fillets, starting from the wider end, and secure them with toothpicks to hold them together.

 Stuffed fish is placed in a baking dish.

-Step #5: Place the stuffed fish fillets in the greased baking dish.
+1. Place the stuffed fish fillets in the greased baking dish.

 Adding the topping and butter on top of the fish before baking.

-Step #6: Sprinkle a little bread crumbs over the top of the fish and drizzle the remaining melted butter over the top of each fillet.
+1. Sprinkle a little bread crumbs over the top of the fish and drizzle the remaining melted butter over the top of each fillet.
 Bake in the preheated oven for about 20-25 minutes, or until the fish is cooked and flakes easily with a fork.
+When the fish is ready, remove the toothpicks before serving.
+Garnish with fresh parsley and lemon wedges or lemon slices.

 Why does my stuffed flounder have a rubbery texture?